 ► The spin-charge-family explaining the observed properties of quarks and leptons and the vector and scalar boson fields, including the cosmological observations.
-We have discussed so far free fermion fields and boson fields in any even dimensional space.

-We describe the internal space of fermion fields and boson fields with the odd and even Clifford algebra elements, respectively.
+We have discussed so far free fermion fields and boson fields in any even dimensional space, in particular in d=(13+1).
+We describe the internal space of fermion fields and also boson fields with the odd and even Clifford algebra elements, respectively.